Characterizing active learning environments in physics using network analysis and COPUS observations: Results

 The week-long observation period allowed for three class sessions to be documented.
-The COPUS data shown in figures \ref{fig:SCALEUPStudentCopus} and \ref{fig:SCALEUPInstructorCOPUS} was aggregated over all three observation periods to represent a week's worth of class time.
+The COPUS data shown in figure \ref{fig:mergedcopus3} (last row) was aggregated over all three observation periods to represent a week's worth of class time.

-Similar to other curricula already discussed, students solved problems in groups using a whiteboard (OG), as shown in figure \ref{fig:SCALEUPStudentCopus}.
+Similar to other curricula already discussed, students solved problems in groups using a whiteboard (OG).
 However, this whiteboard was on the perimeter of the room, so students physically got up and walked to the whiteboards.
-Students also spent time listening to short lectures (L), answering clicker questions both alone and in their groups (IND and CG), and asking questions to the instructor (SQ).
+Students also spent time listening to short lectures (L), answering clicker questions both alone and in their groups (Ind and CG), and asking questions to the instructor (SQ).
 When the student groups were called on during a whiteboard or clicker activity, it was marked as AnQ.

-The instructor codes shown in figure \ref{fig:SCALEUPInstructorCOPUS} hit all of the categories available with COPUS.
-There was some time spent giving short lectures via powerpoint (Lec), posing individual (PQ) and clicker questions (CQ), and following up those questions (Fup) with discussion and sometimes whiteboard explanations (RTW).
+The instructor codes hit all of the categories available with COPUS.
+There was some time spent giving short lectures via powerpoint (Lec), posing individual (PQ) and clicker questions (CQ), and following up those questions (FUp) with discussion and sometimes whiteboard explanations (RtW).
 During problem solving or clicker question time, the instructor moved around the room (MG) and engaged in discussions with the individual groups (1o1).
 During part of the lecture period, a short PhET~\cite{Perkins2006PhET:Physics} simulation was shown (D/V).